About the Nature Preserve

-Wilbur Hot Springs’ Nature Preserve is a sanctuary of peaceful valleys, panoramic ridges, open meadows and the rare remnants of century-old mining operations.
-The land borders Bear Valley, renowned for its incredible wildflower displays in the spring.
-The original hotel and hot springs, including 240 acres situated along Sulphur Creek, was purchased by Dr. Richard Miller in 1972, was approximately 240 acres.
-In 1999, Dr. Miller purchased the surrounding 1560 acres and designated the area as a nature preserve.
-He placed a conservation easement on the property, thereby limiting development in perpetuity.
+Wilbur Hot Springs’ Nature Preserve is a vast expanse of peaceful valleys, panoramic ridges, open meadows and the rare remnants of century-old mining operations.
+The original hotel and hot springs, including 240 acres situated along Sulphur Creek, was purchased by Dr. Richard Miller in 1972.
+In 1999, Dr. Miller purchased the surrounding 1560 acres and designated the area as a nature preserve, placing a conservation easement on the property, thereby limiting development in perpetuity.
 In 2006, Wilbur began working with range ecologist Craig Thomsen from UC Davis to develop a plan for Ecological Stewardship of the property.
 This included efforts that exist today towards protecting topsoil, preventing erosion, restoring native ecosystems, removing invasive species, reducing wildfire danger and protecting biological diversity.

-Enjoy exploring Wilbur’s many trails through abundant native oak, pine, buckeye, redbud and manzanita.
-A diverse array of wildflowers blooms in springtime, including California Poppy, many varieties of Lupine, Paintbrush, Yarrow, Larkspur, Clarkia, Owl’s Clover, Fairy Lanterns, Shooting Stars, Tidy Tips, Goldfields, Cream Cups, Western Wallflowers, Mariposa Lily, the rare Adobe Lily and more.
+The Preserve consists mainly of central oak woodland habitat, with abundant native oak, pine, buckeye, redbud and manzanita.
+A diverse array of wildflowers bloom in springtime, including California Poppy, many varieties of Lupine, Paintbrush, Yarrow, Larkspur, Clarkia, Owl’s Clover, Fairy Lanterns, Shooting Stars, Tidy Tips, Goldfields, Cream Cups, Western Wallflowers, Mariposa Lily, the rare Adobe Lily and more.

-The Fountain of Life geyser is a truly unique feature at Wilbur.
 There are only about 1,100 known geysers on the earth, about half of which are located in Yellowstone National Park.
 Of the remaining geysers, the majority are steam-driven, which is not the case for the Fountain of Life.
-This bubbling, gurgling geyser is primarily driven by the release of carbon dioxide from the ancient sea floor into highly mineralized meteoric water, which is heated by a pocket of magma generated by the friction between two tectonic plates just below this region.
-As the pressurized water deep underground releases the dissolved gases, bubbles build up inside the geyser shaft and displace the column of water with gas, resulting in a sudden pressure drop.
-The remaining gases are explosively released, which forces the column of water up through the geyser vent approximately every 45 minutes.
+This bubbling, gurgling geyser is primarily driven by the release of carbon dioxide from an ancient sea floor into highly mineralized meteoric water.
+The water is heated by a pocket of magma generated by the friction between two tectonic plates just below this region.
+As the pressurized water deep underground releases the dissolved gases, bubbles build up inside the geyser shaft and displace the column of water with gas, forcing the column of water up through the geyser vent approximately every 45 minutes.